apache/aurora/docs/reference/scheduler-configuration.md

 	Maximum number of scheduling attempts to make per second.
 -max_schedule_penalty (default (1, mins))
 	Maximum delay between attempts to schedule a PENDING tasks.
+-max_sla_duration_secs (default (2, hrs))
+	Maximum duration window for which SLA requirements are to be satisfied.
+This does not apply to jobs that have a CoordinatorSlaPolicy.
 -max_status_update_batch_size (default 1000) [must be > 0]
 	The maximum number of status updates that can be processed in a batch.
 -max_task_event_batch_size (default 300) [must be > 0]